A Green Monster Spinach Smoothie is packed with good-for-you ingredients. Make and enjoy often for breakfast, snack, or anytime you need a pick-me-up!

 Are you convinced yet?
 Well channel your inner Popeye and get to blending already!

 First add 1 sliced frozen banana, and 1 Tablespoon peanut butter in a blender.
-Tip: PEEL and SLICE your bananas before you freeze them, or you’ll be sorry!
+Tip: PEEL and SLICE your bananas before you freeze them.

 Next add bulking agents for staying power, like protein-packed vanilla Greek yogurt, and creamy unsweetened vanilla almond milk.
 You could use any kind of milk you want – cow’s, rice, soy, etc.

-PS I started calling cow’s milk, well, cow’s milk, after I stopped drinking it last year in favor of Unsweetened Vanilla Almond Breeze, and it freaks.
+PS I started calling cow’s milk, well, cow’s milk, after I stopped drinking it last year in favor of almond milk and it freaks.
 Ben. out.
 So hysterical.

 Fill the blender the rest of the way up with baby spinach.
 I think I fit about 4 cups in there today!